timothyshull/programming_notes/Understanding and Using C Pointers.md

 char c;
 uintptr_t *pc = (uintptr_t*)&c;
 ```

 - use these in place of casting pointers to integers
+- from stack overflow
+    - some applications actually require integer-type operations (bitwise, etc) on
+      pointer valuew
+    - intptr_t and uintptr_t are guaranteed to be the size of a pointer, whereas int is not
+    - C++ requires a reinterpret_cast to cast from a pointer to intptr_t or unintptr_t
+      (fundamemtally unsafe)
+    - casts to void pointers for use with general pointers and function pointers are
+      guaranteed to work (use static_cast)

 ## Pointer Operators
 ### Pointer Arithmetic
 - Adding an integer to a pointer